jspit-de/autoload/README.md

 - Very easy to use for classes without namespaces
 - May use special pattern for filenames how "class.*.php"
 - Paths for classes with namespaces can be added
+- Optional loading and saving in config files

 ### Usage